zkotti/fun-in-lockdown/guide.md

 You could start by selecting your travel destination.
-There are a lot of websites, like [Triptile](https://triptile.com/), that let you plan your trip by first selecting a country or a city that you would like to visit (you could also add multiple stops to your trip) and then select among a number af activities that you could engage in during your trip.
+There are a lot of websites, like [Triptile](https://triptile.com/), that let you plan your trip by first selecting a country or a city that you would like to visit (you could also add multiple stops to your trip) and then select among a number of activities that you could engage in during your trip.
 Triptile also recommends hotels to stay in and then calculates your estimated cost, depending on the days you spend on each city, the hotel room price per day and the extra activities that you have added on your trip.

 ### Planning a trip in Europe